The Celtics and Kemba Walker have mutually agreed to part ways this summer, per Farbod Esnaashari of Bleacher Report.

 - 2025 first-round pick (unprotected)

-Lillard turns 31 next month and is only two seasons in on his five-year contract extension that he signed back in 2019.
-So with three years remaining on the current deal, the Celtics are roughly looking at an average base salary of $44 million per season through the 2024-25 campaign.
+Lillard turns 31 next month and is going into his first season of a four-year contract extension that he signed back in 2019.
+The Celtics would roughly be looking at an average base salary of $48.9 million per season through the 2024-25 campaign (the last being a player option worth $54.2 million).
 So the question remains would it be worth it to pair a bonafide stud, especially in the playoffs with Tatum and Brown, while giving up the future in Williams, Nesmith and Langford?

 Kristaps Porzingis -